 You can currently create three key types of custom report in HubSpot:

 - Attribution reports

 Step 6: The Rotation Repetition.

-The flywheel is, well, a wheel so once you have completed your first rotation of content creation, campaign delivery and progress reviews it's time to repeat the process.
+The flywheel is, well, a wheel so once you have completed your first rotation of content creation, campaign delivery, and progress reviews it's time to repeat the process.

-Your teams should take what they have learnt the first time around and use it to increase speed and reduce friction on the next rotation.
+Your teams should take what they have learned the first time around and use it to increase speed and reduce friction on the next rotation.
 Keep at it and before long your customers will become your biggest promoters!